swiftlang/swift-package-manager/Documentation/Usage.md

     $ swift package edit Foo --branch bugFix

-This will create a branch called `bugFix` from currently resolved version and put the dependency Foo in `Packages/` directory.
+This will create a branch called `bugFix` from currently the resolved version and put the dependency `Foo` in the `Packages/` directory.

     $ swift package edit Foo --revision 969c6a9

-This is similar to previous version except that the Package Manager will leave the dependency at a detached HEAD on the specified revision.
+This is similar to the previous version, except that the Package Manager will leave the dependency at a detached HEAD on the specified revision.

-Note: If branch or revision option is not provided, the Package Manager will checkout the currently resolved version on a detached HEAD.
+Note: If the branch or revision option is not provided, the Package Manager will checkout the currently resolved version on a detached HEAD.

 Once a package is in an editable state, you can navigate to the directory